Skip to main content

 How to Create `SuperAdmin` user

-The SuperAdmin user is recommended for performing certain high-risk administrative tasks that modify IAM permissions affecting users on SSO or SAML.
-We don't recommend making these types of changes with your own SSO or SAML identity because a misconfiguration could lead to account lockout.
+The SuperAdmin user is an IAM user created for cold start bootstrapping and emergency break-glass access only.
 This guide outlines the steps to create a secure SuperAdmin user in AWS, including setting permissions, enabling MFA, and storing credentials safely in 1Password.

 Follow the prerequisites steps in the How-to Get Started guide